Michał Kokoszanek

 Michał Kokoszanek (born 27 June 1977) is a Polish former professional footballer who played as a goalkeeper.
-He is currently the goalkeeping coach of III liga club Unia Swarzędz.
+He is currently the goalkeeping coach of GES Sport Academy Poznań's youth teams.

 Career

 Lech Poznań

 Kokoszanek started his career with Polish top flight side Lech Poznań, where he made 62 appearances across all competitions.
 On 25 October 1997, Kokoszanek debuted for Lech Poznań in a 3–2 defeat to Stomil Olsztyn.
 On 15 August 1999, Kokoszanek let in a shot from 35 to 45 meters between his legs during a 1–1 draw with Legia Warsaw.

 Later career

 In 2000, Kokoszanek signed for Huragan Pobiedziska in the Polish third division.
 Before the 2002 season, he signed for Faroese club B68.